openstack/cinder/doc/source/configuration/block-storage/drivers/lightbits-lightos-driver.rst

    lightos_default_compression_enabled = False
    lightos_api_service_timeout=30

-- ``TARGET_ACCESS_IPS`` are the LightOS cluster nodes access IPs.
+- ``TARGET_ACCESS_IPS`` are the Lightbits cluster nodes access IPs.
 Multiple nodes should be separated by commas.
 For example:
   ``lightos_api_address =
   192.168.67.78,192.168.34.56,192.168.12.17``.
-These IPs are where the driver looks for the LightOS clusters REST API servers.
+These IPs are where the driver looks for the Lightbits clusters REST API servers.
-- ``LIGHTOS_JWT`` is the JWT (JSON Web Token) that is located at the LightOS installation controller.
+- ``LIGHTOS_JWT`` is the JWT (JSON Web Token) that is located at the Lightbits installation controller.
 You can find the jwt at ``~/lightos-default-admin-jwt``.
 - The default number of replicas for volumes is 3, and valid values for ``lightos_default_num_replicas`` are 1, 2, or 3.